evhub/conditioning-predictive-models/posts.md

     1. _What “camera” is it tracking?_
         1. This model’s camera here needs to track prompts given to the model over a long time-horizon, along with a distribution over correct continuations.
 What “correct” means could vary, however, from something closer to 1a where the model conditions on being in training, to something closer to 4a or 5a where it is predicting a more general camera.
     2. _How does the model compute its output from what it predicts its “camera” will show?_
         1. The model chooses an overall policy over outputs that maximizes its predictive accuracy (or some actual proper scoring rule) aggregated over its horizon length.
 Thus, such a model might choose to output continuations with low accuracy on some time steps in order to make future predictions easier.
+Such a model might even be deceptive, making this mostly a sub-class of 3.
 3. _A deceptive agent trying to gain power in the world:_
     1. _What “camera” is it tracking?_
         1. For a deceptive model, the “camera” that it needs to track is the objective that it’s attempting to maximize.
 As a simple example, a paperclip maximizer would have a “camera” that tracks the number of paperclips.